-Prices are \$1.70 for breakfast and \$2.30 for lunch.
+Prices are \$1.80 for breakfast and \$2.60 for lunch.
 Reduced prices for those who qualify are \$.30 and \$.40 respectively.
 Payment for the meal programs, except the a la carte which is cash only, must be made weekly or monthly by cash or check made payable to the Two Rivers Public Schools.
 Payments can be sent to school with your child and paid in our office or mailed (Attn: Lunch Accounts, 4608 Bellevue, Two Rivers, WI.
 54241) and will be recorded under the "head of the household's" name.
 These payments will cover every child in your family regardless of which school they attend.
 Applications for free or reduced meals are available in each school office.
+Please seek assistance from the office staff if you need help completing the form.

 To obtain information about your lunch account, you may either contact the school hot lunch program at (920) 793-7172 or via a computer with internet access.
-To use the "Family Access" internet site you must have your access code available by contacting Louann Linzmeier at the Central office, 793-4560.
+To use the "Family Access" internet site you must have your access code available.
+If you are in need of this, contact Brynn Luebke in the L. B. Clarke office, 794-1614.
 Please note that failure to keep your hot lunch balance current by making regular payments will result in loss of hot lunch privileges.

 Students with life threatening food allergies should be aware of the possible presence in the cafeteria, as well as other school locations of the food(s) item(s) to which they are allergic.
-These issues should be noted on the health form that each student takes home to be completed at the beginning of the school year.
-Any questions regarding ingredients should be directed to the food service supervisor at 793-7172.
+These issues should be noted on the student health form to be completed at the beginning of the school year.
+Any questions regarding ingredients should be directed to the food service supervisor, Stacy Watzka, at 793-7172.